-The ethical leadership requirement is fulfilled by taking the following course: EXL 200 Introduction to Ethical Leadership
+The ethical leadership requirement is fulfilled by taking the following course:EXL200Introduction to Ethical Leadership

-The Catholic Identity requirement is fulfilled by taking the following course:
+The Catholic Identity requirement is fulfilled by taking the following course: REL 2560 Introduction to Catholicism

 Students are encouraged to select courses that will enable them to pass Florida's General Knowledge Test and/or the Elementary Education (K-6) Subject Area Test.
 Please consult with your advisor when selecting these courses.